vettom/Aws-Eks-SecretsManager/README.md

-# Aws Eks mount secrets as Environment Variables
+# Aws Eks: K8s secret from Secrets manager and mount as Environment Variables
-Here are some examples on how to mount secrets from AWS Secrets manager in to your pod in EKS Cluster.
-Current documentation does not explain how to mount secrets as variable, also doe not detail how to export individual items

-> While installing CSI Driver, ***MUST*** ensure to enable sync if you like to create K8sSecret and assign to environment variables
+There are 3 parts to creating K8s secrets from AWS Secrets Manager objects

+- Install CSI driver with --set syncSecret.enabled=true
+- Configure necessary objects in SecretProviderClass.parametes
+- Create Secret Objects to create k8s secrets SecretProviderClass.secretObject

+> CSI Driver ***MUST*** be installed with ***--set syncSecret.enabled=true***

 ## Install CSI Driver and AWS Provider with Helm chart